vesoft-inc/nebula/docs/manual-EN/2.query-language/2.functions-and-operators/group-by-function.md

 # Aggregate (Group by) function

 The `GROUP BY` functions are similar with SQL.
-It can only be applied in the `YIELD`-syntax.
+It can only be applied in the `YIELD` syntax.

 |Name | Description |
 |:----|:----:|